 Lighthouses are true symbols of resilience and strength.
-Many have been around for centuries, enduring generations of storms, destruction, relocation and evolution around them.
-And, these majestic towers have helped guide countless ships to their seaside ports of call.
+Many have been around for centuries, enduring generations of storms, destruction, relocation, and evolution around them.
+And, these majestic towers have helped guide countless mariners and ships to their seaside ports of call.
 It’s no wonder they are a top attraction for coastal destinations, including the Outer Banks.

 From the Cape Hatteras Lighthouse, which is the tallest (and arguably the most recognized) lighthouse in America, to the Ocracoke Lighthouse, which is the second oldest lighthouse in America, there’s a lighthouse for every style or interest in the Outer Banks.